biocore/qiime/doc/scripts/compare_alpha_diversity.rst

 .. index:: compare_alpha_diversity.py

-*compare_alpha_diversity.py* -- This script compares alpha diversities based on a two sample t-test
+*compare_alpha_diversity.py* -- This script compares alpha diversities based on a two-sample t-test using either parametric or non-parametric (Monte Carlo) methods.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Description:**

+This script compares the alpha diversity of samples found in a collated alpha diversity file.
+The comparison is done not between samples, but between groups of samples.
+The groupings are created via the input category passed via -c/--category.
+Any samples which have the same value under the catgory will be grouped.

-This script compares the alpha diversity of entries in a rarefaction file after they have been grouped based on some category found in the mapping file based on a two sample t-test.
-The output file contains the (Category: (Subcategories): t, prob).
-By default the two sample t-test will be nonparametric (i.e. using Monte Carlo permutations to calculate the p-value), though the user has the option to make the test a parametric t-test.
+For example, if your mapping file had a category called 'Treatment' that separated your samples into three groups (Treatment='Control', Treatment='Drug', Treatment='2xDose'), passing 'Treatment' to this script would cause it to compare (Control,Drug), (Control,2xDose), (2xDose, Drug) alpha diversity values.
+By default the two-sample t-test will be nonparametric (i.e. using Monte Carlo permutations to calculate the p-value), though the user has the option to make the test a parametric t-test.

+The script creates an output file in tab-separated format where each row is a different group comparison.
+The columns in each row denote which two groups of samples are being compared, as well as the mean and standard deviation of each group's alpha diversity.
+Finally, the t-statistic and p-value are reported for the comparison.
+This file can be most easily viewed in a spreadsheet program such as Excel.

+Note: Any iterations of a rarefaction at a given depth will be averaged.
+For instance, if your collated_alpha file had 10 iterations of the rarefaction at depth 480, the scores for the alpha diversity metrics of those 10 iterations would be averaged (within sample).
+The iterations are not controlled by this script; when `multiple_rarefactions.py <./multiple_rarefactions.html>`_ is called, the -n option specifies the number of iterations that have occurred.
+The multiple comparison correction takes into account the number of between group comparisons.
+If you do not know the rarefaction depth available or you want to use the deepest rarefaction level available then do not pass -d/--depth and it will default to using the deepest available.

+If t-statistics and/or p-values are None for any of your comparisons, there are three possible reasons.
+The first is that there were undefined values in your collated alpha diversity input file.
+This occurs if there were too few sequences in one or more of the samples in the groups involved in those comparisons to compute alpha diversity at that depth.
+You can either rerun
+%prog passing a lower value for --depth, or you can re-run alpha diversity after filtering samples with too few sequences.
+The second is that you had some comparison where each treatment was represented by only a single sample.
+It is not possible to perform a two-sample t-test on two samples each of length 1, so None will be reported instead.
+The third possibility occurs when using the nonparamteric t-test with small datasets where the Monte Carlo permutations don't return a p-value because the distribution of the data has no variance.
+The multiple comparisons correction will not penalize you for comparisons that return as None regardless of origin.

+If the means/standard deviations are None for any treatment group, the likely cause is that there is an 'n\a' value in the collated_alpha file that was passed.